jstayton/jquery-marcopolo/README.markdown

 *   **delay** _integer_

     The number of milliseconds to delay before firing a request after a change is made to the input value.
-This helps prevent a request on every keystroke.
+This helps prevent an ajax request on every keystroke from overwhelming the server and slowing down the page.

     _Default: 250_